AshkanYarmoradi/grafana-ai/DEVELOPMENT.md

 The main AI flow in `grafanaFlow.ts` follows these steps:

-1. **Discover Datasources**: Fetches available datasources from Grafana
+1. **Discover Dashboards**: Fetches available dashboards from Grafana (with caching for performance)
-2. **Generate Query**: Uses AI to generate an appropriate query based on the user's question
+2. **Select Dashboard Panel**: Uses AI to select the most appropriate dashboard and panel based on the user's question
-3. **Execute Query**: Runs the generated query against the selected datasource
+3. **Get Panel Data**: Retrieves data from the selected dashboard panel
-4. **Interpret Results**: Uses AI to interpret the query results and provide a human-readable answer
+4. **Interpret Results**: Uses AI to interpret the panel data and provide a human-readable answer

+The flow uses different AI models for different tasks:
+- Gemini 2.5 Pro for complex reasoning tasks
+- Gemini 2.5 Flash for data interpretation (more cost-effective)

 ### Prompt Templates

 The AI uses carefully crafted prompt templates (defined in `constants.ts`) to:

-1. Generate appropriate queries based on the datasource type
+1. Select the most appropriate dashboard panel based on the user's question
-2. Interpret query results in a human-readable way
+2. Interpret panel data in a human-readable way
 3. Handle error cases with helpful messages

+These templates are optimized to reduce token usage while maintaining high-quality responses.

 ## Testing